Bill dispute highlight of Edinburgh Old Masters show

 They are on display in an intimate rotunda room at Scotland’s National Gallery to December 2, taking in the Edinburgh’s festival month through August - the last time a similar Bute Collection exhibition was held was during the 1949 Edinburgh Festival.

-Founder of the collection was the Third Earl of Bute, a favorite of George III and briefly the king’s prime minister in the mid-18th century.
+Founder of the collection was the Third Earl of Bute, a favourite of George III and briefly the king’s prime minister in the mid-18th century.

 The earl’s time as a student at Leyden University apparently sparked his interest in Dutch and Flemish art.
 The collection he amassed had a deep impact on British taste in art and British artists in subsequent years.